 I love wild imagination and wild wonder in children, especially my own.

-I love the music (although admittedly I am more Vienna Boys Choir than Jingle Bells and Frosty)
+I love the music (although admittedly I am more Handel’s Messiah than Jingle Bells and Frosty)

-So I admit drawing lines can be hard.
+And I also admit drawing lines can be hard.
 We all, whether for ourselves or for our children, have to make decisions about where to draw those lines in life.
-Santa Claus, even with his jolly Ho Ho HO and giant sack of presents, doesn’t make it any easier.
-But the stark contrast between Christ and Claus (at least how we celebrate Old Saint Nick today) are just too, too great.
+Santa Claus, even with his jolly Ho Ho Ho and giant sack of presents, doesn’t make it any easier.
+But the stark contrast between Christ and Claus are just too, too great.

 The squishy, luxurious, velvet chair at the mall feels out of place and almost offensive next to a simple manger in a cold barn.